Milwaukee School of Engineering: Athletic facilities

 In 2004, MSOE's 210000 sqft Kern Center was completed, adding a hockey arena, basketball arena, fitness center, running track, and field house to its campus.
 MSOE's Kern Center houses many of the sports teams' facilities, as well as offering recreational areas for students, faculty and alumni.
 It also has classrooms, and houses the physical and mental wellness centers.

 In 2013, MSOE completed construction on a new athletic field and parking complex called Pamela and Hermann Viets Field.
 The athletic field was built on top of an in-ground parking facility immediately north of the Kern Center.

+In 2023, MSOE completed construction on a $2,935,000 stadium for Women's Softball.
+MSOE Raiders Field is a natural grass and dirt field with seating for 250 spectators.
+Additionally, the project allowed for new offices for coaches and new women's locker rooms in the Kern Center and Viets Field.